OpenTSDB/opentsdb.net/docs/source/user_guide/query/index.rst

 While OpenTSDB can store data with millisecond resolution, most queries will return the data with second resolution to provide backwards compatibility for existing tools.
 Unless a down sampling algorithm has been specified with a query, the data will automatically be down sampled to 1 second using the same aggregation function specified in a query.
 This way, if multiple data points are stored for a given second, they will be aggregated and returned in a normal query correctly.

-To extract data with millisecond resolution, use the ``/api/query`` endpoint and specify the ``msResolution`` (`ms`` is also okay, but not recommended) JSON parameter or query string flag and it will bypass down sampling (unless specified) and return all timestamps in Unix epoch millisecond resolution.
-Also, the ``scan`` commandline utility will return the timestamp as written in storage.
+To extract data with millisecond resolution, use the ``/api/query`` endpoint and specify the ``msResolution`` (``ms`` is also okay, but not recommended) JSON parameter or query string flag and it will bypass down sampling (unless specified) and return all timestamps in Unix epoch millisecond resolution.
+Also, the ``scan`` command line utility will return the timestamp as written in storage.

-Tags
+Filters
-^^^^
+^^^^^^^

 Every time series is comprised of a metric and one or more tag name/value pairs.
-Since tags are optional in queries, if you request only the metric name, then every metric with any number or value of tags will be returned in the aggregated results.
+In OpenTSDB, filters are applied against tag values (at this time TSDB does not provide filtering on metrics or tag keys).
+Since filters are optional in queries, if you request only the metric name, then every metric with any number or value of tags will be returned in the aggregated results.
+Filters are similar to the predicates following a ``WHERE`` clause in SQL.
 For example, if we have a stored data set:

 ::